deepraining/lila/packages/lila-webpack-lib/README.md

 # lila-webpack-lib

-Lila webpack plugin for building a library.
+Wrapped webpack plugin for building a library.

 ## install